Pierre-Aurelien/REBECA/README.md

 ## Files

-REBECA_tutorial.ipynb walks you through some steps of data pre-processing/ splitting and neural network deployment.
+REBECA_tutorial.ipynb walks you through some steps of data pre-processing/ splitting and neural network deployment. <br>
 Dataset folder contains both the Dataset used for training and testing (Evfratov_dataset.csv-Stratified split described in REBECA_tutorial.ipynb) and the weights and biases of REBECA ( Rebeca_v1.2.h5)